 If multiple claims involving one contractor exceed $40,000, the claim amounts must be prorated.
-If there is reason to believe there will be multiple claims involving one contractor, payment of claims will be delayed for a period not to exceed one year.

-The Recovery Fund does not pay interest, punitive damages, exemplary damages, or any amounts that do not constitute actual monetary loss to the claimant.
+The Recovery Fund does not pay interest, punitive damages, exemplary damages, or any amounts that do not constitute an actual monetary loss to the claimant.
 However, the award may include attorneys' fees and court costs.

 The Contractor Transaction Recovery Fund is not funded by any tax revenues.
 All administrative costs and claims are funded with assessments paid by contractors.

-Once a claim has been received by DPOR, staff will review the file to determine whether the claimant meets the eligibility requirements established by state law (Section 54.1-1120 of the Code of Virginia).
+Once a claim has been received by DPOR, staff will review the file to determine whether the claimant meets the eligibility requirements established by state law (§ 54.1-1120 of the Code of Virginia).
 If the claimant is determined eligible based on the staff review, the claim file along with a recommendation for payment will be reviewed by the full Board for Contractors at its next regularly scheduled meeting, where the Board will make a final decision on whether to approve the claim and for what amount.

 If questions concerning actual monetary loss or eligibility exist, your claim may be referred to an Informal Fact-Finding (IFF) Conference to gather additional information, with a Board member presiding over the administrative proceeding.
 The purpose and focus of any IFF Conference, scheduled at the Board's discretion, is to determine the actual loss the claimant incurred as a result of the actions of the licensed contractor and/or any eligibility issues involved.
 Only the actual loss, along with attorney fees and court costs, will be considered.
 Special damages, consequential damages, punitive damages, etc. will not be considered.
 The Board member may ask questions about the claim and the information provided.
 Following the presentation of this information, the Board member makes a recommendation as to the amount of monetary relief, if any, to approve.
 The recommendation and claim file is then reviewed by the full Board at a regularly scheduled meeting, where the Board makes the final decision on whether to approve the claim and for what amount.